-Meeting Date 30 April 2020 Agenda Item Report Title Risk Management - Management of operational and Health Board strategic risks during the Covid-19 Pandemic Report Author Hazel Lloyd, Head of Patient Experience, Risk & Legal Troport / tatilo: Services Report Sponsor Pam Wenger, Director of Governance Presented by Pam Wenger, Director of Governance Freedom of Open Information Purpose of the The purpose of this report is to provide an update on risk Report management and should be read with reference to the Board report on Covid-19 and the risks identified by the COVID-19 Coordination Centre (CCC).
-Key Issues The Executive Team have reviewed the Health Board Risk 1toy locado Register and updated the following risks: The ground appearance and remaining memory Risk Ref 1: Access to Unscheduled Care risk reduced from 25 to 16.
-Risk Ref 3: Workforce recruitment of medical & dental staff from 16 to 20 Risk Ref 16: Access to Planned Care increased from 20 to 25.
-20 to 20.
+Meeting Date 20 May 2020 Agenda Item 3.3 Report Title Risk Management - Management of operational and Health Board strategic risks during the Covid-19 Pandemic Report Author Hazel Lloyd, Head of Patient Experience, Risk & Legal Services Report Sponsor Pam Wenger, Director of Governance Presented by Hazel Lloyd, Head of Patient Experience, Risk & Legal Services Freedom of Information Open Purpose of the Report The purpose of this report is to provide an update on risk management, particularly focussing on the risks assigned to the Quality & Safety Committee.
+Key Issues The Executive Team have reviewed the Health Board Risk Register and updated the following risks: Risk Ref 1: Access to Unscheduled Care risk reduced from 25 to 16.
+Risk Ref 16: Access to Planned Care increased from 20 to 25.
 Risk Ref 50: Access to Cancer Services increased from 20 to 25.
 Risk Ref 51: Compliance with Nurse Staffing Levels (Wales) Act 2016 - risk increased from 16 to 20.
 Risk Ref 58: Access to Ophthalmology Services increased from 12 to 16.
 Risk Ref 68 Covid-19 Pandemic increased from 15 to 25.
 Specific risks and issues relating to response to the pandemic are identified and managed through the Gold Command Executive led daily meeting and supported by the Covid-19 Coordination Centre.
-There is a separate report to the Board, in April, covering the approach taken to the management of the pandemic which includes the risks and that a separate risk register will be maintained at this time.
+There was a separate report to the Board, in April, covering the approach taken to the management of the pandemic which includes the risks and that a separate risk register (Attached as Appendix 2) will be maintained at this time.
 All the Covid-19 risks will be linked back to the Health Board Risk Register entry 68 in the risk module in Datix.
-The themes/high risks which are highlighted relate to: COVID Equipment - inc PPE COVID Workforce COVID Medicines COVID Capacity Two new risks will be added to the HBRR in relation to: Increased unmet health needs - Access to healthcare either delayed as a result of response to the Covid-19 pandemic (either in a planned way in light of new thresholds of urgency, or as a result of patients not presenting at all ) and; Financial Risk - The total quantum for funding for addressing Covid-19 across Wales remains fluid and uncertain.
+The themes/high risks which are highlighted relate to: COVID Equipment - inc PPE COVID Workforce COVID Medicines COVID Capacity Two new risks will be added to the HBRR in relation to: > Increased unmet health needs - Access to healthcare either delayed as a result of response to the Covid-19 pandemic (either in a planned way in light of new thresholds of urgency, or as a result of patients not presenting at all) and; Financial Risk - The total quantum for funding for addressing Covid-19 across Wales remains fluid and uncertain.
 There is a risk that the organisation's operational cost of addressing the pandemic cannot be contained within available funding resulting in a potential breach of the planned outturn for 2020-21.
-Specific Action Information Discussion Assurance Approval Required $\boxtimes$ (please choose one only) Recommendations Members are asked to: NOTE the updates to the Health Board Risk Register and the further changes being made in recognition of the changing risks facing the Health Board and the uncertainty in terms of modelling required as a result of the impact of a possible 2nd and 3rd wave of Covid-19 cases: and CONSIDER the current risk appetite for the Board and confirm if increasing the risk appetite for the next three months would be acceptable.
+The Audit Committee is overseeing this risk. > Board considered the risk appetite and tolerance levels in April 2020 and increased the high level risk from 16 to 20, recognising the current risk level we are having to manage in relation to the pandemic and re re-establishing essential services.
+Specific Action Information Discussion Assurance Approval Required П \boxtimes (please choose one only) Recommendations Members are asked to: NOTE the updates to the Health Board Risk Register and the further changes being made in recognition of the changing risks facing the Health Board and the uncertainty in terms of modelling required as a result of the impact of a possible 2nd and 3rd wave of Covid-